 Copyright © 2018 Morvillo Abramowitz Grand Iason & Anello PC

-Brian A. Jacobs, a former federal prosecutor, is an experienced trial and appellate lawyer who represents individuals and organizations in criminal, civil, and regulatory matters, internal corporate investigations, and appellate litigation.
-His cases have involved allegations of financial fraud, antitrust violations, accounting fraud, insider trading, public corruption, computer hacking, and trade-secrets theft.
+Brian A. Jacobs is a former federal prosecutor and an experienced trial and appellate lawyer who represents individuals and organizations in criminal, civil, and regulatory matters, internal investigations, and appeals.
+His cases have involved allegations of financial fraud, antitrust violations, accounting fraud, insider trading, bribery and corruption, computer hacking, and trade-secrets theft.